Kleene-Star/KleeneStar/README.md

 - No hidden dependencies
 - Full transparency and infrastructure control

 **KleeneStar** respects your data and your autonomy.
-It’s built for clarity, not surveillance.
+It's built for clarity, not surveillance.

 # Contributing